Erna Schlüter

 Erna Schlüter (5 February 1904 – 1 December 1969) was a German operatic dramatic soprano and voice teacher.
-Beginning as a contralto at the Oldenburgisches Staatstheater in 1922, she moved to the Nationaltheater Mannheim in 1925 where her voice developed to dramatic soprano, to the Stadttheater Düsseldorf in 1930 where she appeared in 1933 in the world premiere of Winfried Zillig's Der Rossknecht and was awarded the title Kammersängerin.
+Beginning as a contralto at the Oldenburgisches Staatstheater in 1922, she moved to the Mannheim National Theatre in 1925 where her voice developed to dramatic soprano, to the Stadttheater Düsseldorf in 1930 where she appeared in 1933 in the world premiere of Winfried Zillig's Der Rossknecht and was awarded the title Kammersängerin.
 Her last station, from 1940, was the Hamburg State Opera.

 Schlüter received European recognition when she appeared as a guest at the Oper Frankfurt, as Brünnhilde in three parts of Wagner's Der Ring des Nibelungen.
 She then sang the role at the Waldoper festival and the Liceu in Barcelona, among others.
 For conductor Wilhelm Furtwängler, she was the ideal Isolde, and for composer Richard Strauss the ideal Elektra, when he heard her at the Royal Opera House in London in 1947, conducted by Sir Thomas Beecham.
 The Erna Schlüter Prize for young singers was established in her memory.

 Life

 Born in Oldenburg, Schlüter made her stage debut as a contralto at the Oldenburgisches Staatstheater in 1922, as the Third Lady in Mozart's Die Zauberflöte.
 Her first leading role was Azucena in Verdi's Il trovatore.
 In the 1924/25 season, she appeared as Orpheus in Gluck's Orfeo ed Euridice.
-In 1925, she moved to the Nationaltheater Mannheim, where her voice developed to dramatic soprano.
+In 1925, she moved to the Mannheim National Theatre, where her voice developed to dramatic soprano.
 Schlüter appeared as Dalila in Samson and Dalila by Saint-Saëns, Santuzza in Mascagni's Cavalleria rusticana and the Marschallin in Der Rosenkavalier by Richard Strauss.
 In addition, she performed her first roles in the stage works of Richard Wagner, Ortrud in Lohengrin, and Erda and Fricka in Das Rheingold.

 Between 1930 and 1940, Schlüter belonged to the ensemble of the Stadttheater Düsseldorf directed by Walter Bruno Iltz, first as Senta in Wagner's Der fliegende Holländer.
 In the Italian repertoire, she appeared as Elena in Verdi's Die sizilianische Vesper, the title role of Puccini's Tosca and Leonora in Il trovatore.
 She also performed Mozart's Donna Anna in Don Giovanni.
 In 1933, she appeared in the world premiere of Winfried Zillig's Der Rossknecht.
 In 1933, she was Isolde in Wagner's Tristan und Isolde for the first time.

 In 1936, she made a guest appearance at the Oper Frankfurt, as Brünnhilde in three parts of Der Ring des Nibelungen.
 She performed the same in 1939 in open-air performances at the Waldoper festival in Zoppot.
 Among her first international guest performances was Brünnhilde in a complete Ring cycle at the Liceu in Barcelona.
 Wilhelm Furtwängler invited Schlüter to a concert with the Berlin Philharmonic in 1936.
 Her first surviving radio recording was made in Stuttgart in 1938 when she sang Brünnhilde in Die Walküre alongside Rudolf Bockelmann as Wotan.